-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2008.
+First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1749 C1 Total first-time, first-year (freshman) women who applied 1832 Total first-time, first-year (freshman) unknown gender who applied 8 Total first-time, first-year (freshman) who applied 3589

-C1 Total first-time, first-year (freshman) men who were admitted 1655 C1 Total first-time, first-year (freshman) women who were admitted 1788 Total first-time, first-year (freshman) unknown gender who were admitted 1 Total first-time, first-year (freshman) who were admitted 3444

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 828 C1 Total part-time, first-time, first-year (freshman) men who enrolled 6 Total first-time, first-year (freshman) men who enrolled 834

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 853 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6 Total first-time, first-year (freshman) women who enrolled 859

-Total first-time, first-year (freshman) who enrolled 1693
+Total first-time, first-year (freshman) men who applied 1821 Total first-time, first-year (freshman) women who applied 1892 Total first-time, first-year (freshman) who applied 3713 Total first-time, first-year (freshman) men who were admitted 1716 Total first-time, first-year (freshman) women who were admitted 1826 Total first-time, first-year (freshman) who were admitted 3542 Total full-time, first-time, first-year (freshman) men who enrolled 747 Total part-time, first-time, first-year (freshman) men who enrolled 7 Total first-time, first-year (freshman) men who enrolled 754 Total full-time, first-time, first-year (freshman) women who enrolled 711 Total part-time, first-time, first-year (freshman) women who enrolled 7 Total first-time, first-year (freshman) women who enrolled 718 Total first-time, first-year (freshman) who enrolled 1472 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total first-time, first-year (freshman) who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled Total first-time, first-time, first-year (freshman) women who enrolled